precice/precice.github.io/pages/community/precice-workshop-2024.md

 For those who wish to extend their stay in Stuttgart, we refer you to [Stuttgart Tourism](https://www.stuttgart-tourist.de/en).
 Besides, the [Cannstatter Volksfest](https://www.wasen.de/), a major event in the city of Stuttgart, will take place from September 27 to October 13.

-## Accomodation
+## Accommodation

-We encourage you to book accomadation in a nearby hotel as soon as possible.
+We encourage you to book accommodation in a nearby hotel as soon as possible.
 We provide a list of potential hotels in collaboration with Stuttgart Marketing.

 [To hotel list](https://www.stuttgart-tourist.de/en/precice-2024)